Skip to main content

 A tenant without a lease agreement lives at the will of the landlord.
 That’s why such tenants are referred to as “tenants at will.”
 As a Virginia residential landlord, you could evict them at any point during their tenancy.

-The notice would give the tenant up to 30 days to move out.
+The written notice would give the tenant up to 30 days to move out of the rental unit.
 If at the end of the 30 days the tenant doesn’t move out, you could take up the matter with the court for resolution.

 Abrams-Realty-eviction-notice-to-quit